TanishGowda/Sales-Tableau-Project/README.md

 # Sales-Tableau-Project
-This is a Tableau Project for the Sales data
+This is a Tableau Project for KPI Analysis